awpala/my-omscs-notes/cs-6290/01-introduction.md

 Chips are manufactured by taking a silicon disc (called a "wafer") and subjecting it to a number of processing steps.
   * Each of these steps prints some aspect of the circuitry that appears on each processor.
-  * At the end of these steps, the wafer is is cut into small sections constituting the processor chip itself, which is then packaged/enclosed with a casing containing connection pins.
+  * At the end of these steps, the wafer is cut into small sections constituting the processor chip itself, which is then packaged/enclosed with a casing containing connection pins.

 Upon fabrication, the processor chips are tested.
   * Chips which *pass* testing are approved for subsequent distribution and sale.